1 Year Filmmaking Program

 Czech Language Course

-coure details
+program details

-What to Bring?
+What To Bring?

-We recommend that all new Prague Film Institute students purchase their own personal laptops for self guided learning and post-production practice.
+• Laptop for self guided learning and post-production practice.
 Our goal is to teach students how to use their own computer for high quality results.
 Make sure that you choose a laptop which meets the minimum recommended specification.
 However, for tasks which requires specialist software tools, you will be also allowed to use Prague Film Institute’s computer equipment.

 ComponentMinimum RequirementRecommended Requirement